How to Fix Call of Duty Warzone 2 Network Lag and Packet Loss?

 Removing VPN Connection

-5. With that done, play Warzone 2 again to see if the issue is gone.
+5. Afterwards, try playing Warzone 2 again to see if the lag issue is fixed.

 4. Stop Background Downloads

-1. Open the Task Manager by right-clicking on the Start Menu icon and choosing Task Manager from the menu that appears.
+1. Right-click the Start Menu icon and select Task Manager from the menu.

 Opening Task Manager